Colon cancer, sometimes called colorectal cancer, is when cells in the colon or rectum grow abnormally.

 - Age.
 Colorectal cancer can be diagnosed at any age, but a majority of people with colon cancer are older than 50.

 - Race.
-Those of the African-American race have the greater risk of colon cancer than do people of other races.
+Those of the African-American race have a greater risk of colon cancer than people of other races.